isaacdnew/isaacdnew/README.md

 I'm Isaac Newcomb (@isaacdnew).
 I love to design things and make music.
-My github has various projects from over the years — check them out!
+My github has various projects from over the years—check them out!

 <!---
 isaacdnew/isaacdnew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.